AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 {:/}

 The entry file is **bootstrap.less**, if we want to have a fully functional **Bootstrap CSS** file.
-With this method it is also possible to cherry pick only, say, the bootstrap grid system, but that falls outside the scope of this article.
+With this method it is also possible to cherry pick only the components we want to use, like the bootstrap grid system, but that falls outside the scope of this article.

 OK, let's go and define our colour palette in **LESS**.
 We create a file and call it **palette.less**: